Serve the church as a Great Commission scholar.

 March 1 – Fall matriculation

-Entrance Exams and Interviews
+Entrance Essays and Interviews

 Prospective doctoral students are invited to visit Southern Seminary.